citp/privacy-policy-historical/p/pe/ped/pedigreequery.com.md

 Our web servers record certain requests and transactions in log files.
 This log data is used for operation of the Websites, to maintain the quality of the Websites, maintain subscriptions, troubleshooting, statistics, analytics, and to monitor system security and can be analyzed to that end.
 There is also information about your computer hardware, operating system, and software that is automatically collected by us in log files.
 This information can include: your IP address, browser type, domain names, internet service provider (ISP), the files viewed on our site (e.g., HTML pages, graphics, etc.), operating system, clickstream data, access times, and referring website addresses.

 We also log User Contribution Information.
-This log data can include your IP address, browser type, computer hardware and operating system information, details of the user contributions, and your account identifier.
+This log data can include your IP address, Display Name, browser type, computer hardware and operating system information, details of the user contributions, and your account identifier.
 Your account identifier is linked to your Personal Information.

 ## Our Commitment to Data Security